cph-js284/Assignment4MySQL/README.md

 1) vagrant ssh into your Ubuntu.
 2) clone the repo and enter the folder<br>
-(*since we were instructed not to wrap this inside code, we're going to have to do these next steps manually*)
+(*... and yes; all of the following commands could be nicely wraped up in a little script, but since we were instructed not to do that, we're going to have to do these next steps manually*)<br>
 3) get the zip-file, by executing this line in the terminal
 ```
 wget http://www.mysqltutorial.org/wp-content/uploads/2018/03/mysqlsampledatabase.zip